JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - *Amazon FSx* for Lustre &rarr; for running training jobs several times using different algorithms and parameter (when data is already on S3).

+    - If data is already in EFS &rarr; use that as training data source (faster training start times).

   - Identify and implement a data-ingestion solution.

   - Identify and implement a data-transformation solution.